This course has payment options. Please click ‘Enrol Now’ link to view the Payment Options.

 As well as focusing on the structure for each Turning Point, you will also do a series of writing exercises that will develop your connection to your character’s emotion and voice and help bring your writing to life on the page.

-In each session you will work on the structure from one Turning Point to the next and do most of the heavy planning in class.
+In each session you will work on the structure from one Turning Point to the next.
+You have the option of joining a tele-conference call with your tutor to workshop your structure, an edifying experience.

 The Second Draft also features Sequence Outlining which allows you to be creative in your writing, character development and story structure without being bogged down in writing every scene.
-This allows you to really concentrate on the writing at home.
+This we find to be the most effective approach.

 What if I want to write a Different Story?

 The vast majority of people continue working on their story from the First Draft Course.
-However, if you feel it necessary to write another story, you can develop a new story from scratch.
+However, if you feel it necessary to write another story, thee is scope within the course to develop a new story from scratch.